 Twice ten times in the course of this history does the expression hardening occur in connection with Pharaoh.
-Although in our English version only the word "harden" is used, in the Hebrew original three different terms are employed, of which one (as in Exodus 7:3) literally means to make hard or insensible, the other (as in 10:1) to make heavy, that is, unimpressionable, and the third (as in 14:4), to make firm or stiff, so as to be immovable.
-Now it is remarkable, that of the twenty passages which speak of Pharaoh's hardening, exactly ten ascribe it to Pharaoh himself, and ten to God, 2 and that in both cases precisely the same three terms are used.
+Although in our English version only the word "harden" is used, in the Hebrew original three different terms are employed, of which one (as in "Exodus 7:3) literally means to make hard or insensible, the other (as in "10:1) to make heavy, that is, unimpressionable, and the third (as in "14:4), to make firm or stiff, so as to be immovable.
+Now it is remarkable, that of the twenty passages which speak of Pharaoh's hardening, exactly ten ascribe it to Pharaoh himself, and ten to God, fe2 and that in both cases precisely the same three terms are used.
 Thus the making "hard," "heavy," and "firm" of the heart is exactly as often and in precisely the same terms traced to the agency of Pharaoh himself as to that of God.
 As a German writer aptly remarks, "The effect of the one is the hardening of man to his own destruction; that of the other, the hardening of man to the glory of God."
-Proceeding further, we find that, with the exception of the two passages (Exodus 4:21; 7:3) in which the Divine agency in hardening is beforehand announced to Moses for his instruction, the hardening process is during the course of the actual history, in the first place, traced only to Pharaoh himself.
-Thus, before the ten plagues, and when Aaron first proved his Divine mission by converting the rod into a serpent, (Exodus 7:10)"the heart of Pharaoh was hardened," that is, by himself (vers.
+Proceeding further, we find that, with the exception of the two passages ("Texodus")

+4:21; (1777:3) in which the Divine agency in hardening is beforehand announced to Moses for his instruction, the hardening process is during the course of the actual history, in the first place, traced only to Pharaoh himself.
+Thus, before the ten plagues, and when Aaron first proved his Divine mission by converting the rod into a serpent, (1777) the heart of Pharaoh was hardened," that is, by himself (vers.
 13, 14).
-Similarly, after each of the first five plagues (7:22; 8:15; 8:19; 8:32; 9:7) the hardening is also expressly attributed to Pharaoh himself.
-Only when still resisting after the sixth plague do we read for the first time, that "the Lord made firm the heart of Pharaoh" (9:12).
-But even so, space for repentance must have been left, for after the seventh plague we read again (9:34) that "Pharaoh made heavy his heart;" and it is only after the eighth plague that the agency is exclusively ascribed to God.
+(1777) the heart of Pharaoh was hardened," that is, by himself (vers.
+13, 14).
+(1777) the hardening is also expressly attributed to Pharaoh himself.
+Only when still resisting after the sixth plague do we read for the first time, that "the Lord made firm the heart of Pharaoh" (1779):12).
+But even so, space for repentance must have been left, for after the seventh plague we read again (1779):34) that "Pharaoh made heavy his heart;" and it is only after the eighth plague that the agency is exclusively ascribed to God.